Unlinking and unknottedness of monotone Lagrangian submanifolds: Statement of results

 Both of these theorems will be proved in greater generality below, see Theorem \ref{unlink} and Theorem \ref{unknot} respectively.
 In particular, we will not require $L_1$ and $L_2$ to be tori, but the torus is the simplest manifold satisfying the topological conditions we require.
 Indeed for Theorem \ref{mainthm-unlink} we do not even require that the two Lagrangians are diffeomorphic.
 We prove Corollary \ref{maincor-unknot} in Section \ref{sect-cor-prf}.

 In Section \ref{sect-gen} we will prove a harder result (Theorem \ref{unknot-tweak}): \begin{mainthm} Suppose $L_1$ and $L_2$ are embedded Lagrangian copies of $S^1\times S^{n-1}$ in $\CC^{n}$ and suppose that they are homotopic through Lagrangian immersions.
 If \begin{itemize} \item $n=2k+2>4$ and $L_1$, $L_2$ have minimal Maslov number $2k+2$ or \item $n=2k+1>4$ and $L_1$, $L_2$ are monotone \end{itemize} then they are smoothly isotopic through embeddings (not necessarily Lagrangian embeddings). \end{mainthm} This result was proved for $n=4,8$ by Borrelli \cite{Bor}, even without the assumption on the minimal Maslov number, using completely different methods.
 It is mysterious to us that our technique cannot deal with the case $n=4$, but this restriction is needed to rule out certain bad limiting behaviour of punctured holomorphic curves under neck-stretching.
 We will also prove: \begin{maincor} Let $n$ be an integer, $n\geq 5$.
 If $n$ is odd then all monotone Lagrangian embeddings of $S^1\times S^{n-1}$ in $\mathbf{C}^n$ are smoothly isotopic after reparametrisation.
-If $n$ is even then all Lagrangian embeddings of $S^1\times S^{n-1}$ in $\mathbf{C}^n$ with minimal Maslov number $n$ are smoothly isotopic after reparametrisation. \end{maincor}
+If $n$ is even then all Lagrangian embeddings of $S^1\times S^{n-1}$ in $\mathbf{C}^n$ with minimal Maslov number $n$ are smoothly isotopic. \end{maincor} \begin{rmk} When $n$ is odd it may be necessary to reparametrise $S^1\times S^{n-1}$ by a reflection of $S^1$.
+This is not necessary for the case $n$ even: as Borrelli argues in {\cite[Lemma G]{Bor}}, when $n$ is even the action of diffeomorphisms on the space of embeddings is identified with the usual action of diffeomorphisms on $H^{n-1}(S^1\times S^{n-1};\ZZ/2)=\ZZ/2$ and hence trivial. \end{rmk}